 Located on the north side of Delaware Bay across from Metropolis the city of Gotham is full of dark contrasts.
-Bruce Wayne, one of the world’s wealthiest individuals, lives there and provides much of the city’s desperately needed employment despite Wayne’s presence the city also has one of the highest unemployment rates in the United States; it also has one of the highest crime rates in the US as well.
+Bruce Wayne, one of the world’s wealthiest individuals, lives there and provides much of the city’s desperately needed employment.
+Despite Wayne’s presence the city also has one of the highest unemployment rates in the United States; it also has one of the highest crime rates in the US as well.
 The city is built across four large islands and the mainland with several smaller islands considered part of the city although they are privately owned.

 Gotham’s architecture is a combination of Gothic styled buildings and art deco.
 The eclectic style was dubbed by architectural firm Timm, Dini and Finger “dark deco” and the description has stuck.
 Buildings, even skyscrapers, are known for their dark stone edifices, often excessive use of gargoyles and grotesques, and being built extremely close together.
-Very little of the city is new construction and many of the buildings in the city aren’t newer than the 1920s, those that are tend to be notable exceptions.
+Very little of the city is new construction and many of the buildings in the city were built no later than the 1920s, those that were tend to be notable exceptions.
 Gotham has almost no suburbs to speak of; much of that owing to the fact that little of the land outside of the city core is suitable to build on, being marsh and swamp, as well as a distinct lack of anybody willing to actually buy a house outside of the city.
 The city is full of alleys and ratways, many of which connect to Gotham’s extensive and extremely old sewer system.